-1. Together with Administrator Focus Group December Administrator Attachment 15 Three ISDE Staff Limited

-generate statewide definition and standards 2011-May Evaluation Focus Agenda from Dec members along with timeframe

-for "effective" school administrators 2012 Group, Idaho 15, 2011 educators and funding

-Department of Administrator associations will at this time

-2. Administrator Focus Group will establish a Education Evaluation Focus coordinate and

-framework for evaluating school Group Meeting facilitate focus group

-administrators that includes multiple meetings where

-measures that also includes 50 percent of standards will be

-the evaluation based upon student growth identified

-and achievement

-3. The Administrator Focus Group will design

-0. an administrator evaluation framework

-heavily focused on Instructional Leadership

-,

-4. Establish the requirement of an

-individualized administrator evaluation

-rating system with a ranking of not

-proficient, basic, proficient, and

-distinguished that is transparent and reliable

-developed with the Administrator Focus

-Group

-1 miles

-P
+1 Together with Administrator Focus Group December Administrator Attachment 15 Three ISDE Staff Limited generate statewide definition and standards 2011-May Evaluation Focus Agenda from Dec members along with timeframe for "effective" school administrators 2011 Way Group, Idaho 15, 2011 educators and funding Tor effective school administrators 2012 Department of Administrator associations will at this time 2 Administrator Focus Group will establish a Education Evaluation Focus coordinate and at this time ۷. framework for evaluating school Luucation Group Meeting facilitate focus group administrators that includes multiple Group Meeting meetings where measures that also includes 50 percent of standards will be the evaluation based upon student growth identified and achievement identified and acmevement 2 The Administrator Focus Group will design ٥. an administrator evaluation framework heavily focused on Instructional Leadership The state of the s 1 Establish the requirement of an 4.
+Establish the requirement of an individualized administrator evaluation rating system with a ranking of not proficient, basic, proficient, and distinguished that is transparent and reliable developed with the Administrator Focus Group Стоир The state of the s

-1. ISDE and stakeholders will determine a March- Administrator Attachment 15 Three ISDE Staff Limited systemic way to monitor and support a May, 2012 Evaluation Focus Agenda from Dec members along with timeframe process for ensuring that all measures that Group, Evaluation 15.
-2011 educators and funding are included in determining performance Capacity Taskforce, Administrator associations will at this time levels are valid measures, e.g. measures Idaho Department Evaluation Focus coordinate and that are clearly related to increasing of Education Group Meeting facilitate focus group student academic achievement and school Attachment 16 meetings where performance, (including measures in non- Minutes from large standards will be tested subjects and grades) Administrator identified Evaluation Focus 2.
-Stakeholders shall also create framework Group for policy to ensure that evaluation measures are implemented in a consistent and high-quality manner across schools within a District 1.
-Develop a Professional Performance Plan January- Administrator Attachment 15 Three ISDE Staff Limited for Principals that will hold them May, 2012 Evaluation Focus Agenda from Dec members along with timeframe accountable for progress in addressing Group, Idaho 15, 2011 educators and funding inter-rater reliability Department of Administrator associations will at this time Education Evaluation Focus coordinate and 2.
+1. ISDE and stakeholders will determine a March- Administrator Attachment 15 Three ISDE Staff Limited systemic way to monitor and support a May, 2012 Evaluation Focus Agenda from Dec members along with timeframe process for ensuring that all measures that - // Group, Evaluation 15.
+2011 educators and funding are included in determining performance Capacity Taskforce, Administrator associations will at this time levels are valid measures, e.g. measures Idaho Department Evaluation Focus coordinate and that are clearly related to increasing of Education Group Meeting facilitate focus group student academic achievement and school Attachment 16 meetings where performance, (including measures in non- Minutes from large standards will be tested subjects and grades) Administrator identified , Evaluation Focus 2.
+Stakeholders shall also create framework Group for policy to ensure that evaluation · measures are implemented in a consistent and high-quality manner across schools within a District 1.
+Develop a Professional Performance Plan January- Administrator Attachment 15 Three ISDE Staff Limited for Principals that will hold them May, 2012 Evaluation Focus Agenda from Dec members along with timeframe accountable for progress in addressing Group, Idaho 15, 2011 educators and funding inter-rater reliability Department of Administrator associations will at this time .
+W Education Evaluation Focus coordinate and 2.
 Principal professional performance plans Group Meeting facilitate focus group will include goals addressing school climate meetings where and working conditions, developed with standards will be reference to a working conditions or school identified leadership survey.
-The intent is that this process will allow educators to give feedback on the professional development they receive and will help principals monitor and ensure that educators have access to appropriate and high quality 1 professional development
+The intent is that this process will allow educators to give feedback on the professional development they receive and will help principals monitor and ensure that educators have access to appropriate and high quality professional development